grincc/hub/README.md

   + https://grinnode.live/
 * Slatepack market place, buy and sell with Grin, have fun.
   + https://slatepacks.com/
-* Grin documentation, learn how to use the node and wallet as well as the innter workings of Grin and Mimble Wimble
+* Grin documentation.
+Your journey down the rabit hole starts here!
+Learn about where Grin comes from, Mimble Wimble, Pederson commitments, Eliptic Curve cryptography as well as practical tutorails on how to install and use the grin node software and grin-wallet.
   + https://docs.grin.mw/
 * Grin link to old mailing list
   + https://lists.launchpad.net/mimblewimble/